ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-ios/add-config-files.md

 #### Add Config Files

 Every service folder must have a `container.json` file that configures the service.
-Let's add one to our Auth and Hosting Services in the repo we just cloned.
+Let's add one to our Auth Service in the repo we just cloned.

 ##### Auth